timunie/Ava-ApiTests/website/docs/P_Avalonia_Controls_SizeChangedEventArgs_HeightChanged.md

+<a href="https://github.com/AvaloniaUI/Avalonia/tree/master/srcAvalonia.Controls/SizeChangedEventArgs.cs#L59" title="View the source code">View Source</a>

 #### Property Value
+<a href="https://learn.microsoft.com/dotnet/api/system.boolean" target="_blank" rel="noopener noreferrer">Boolean</a>

+##
-<a href="https://learn.microsoft.com/dotnet/api/system.boolean" target="_blank" rel="noopener noreferrer">Boolean</a>This will take into account layout epsilon and will not be true if both heights are considered equivalent for layout purposes.
+This will take into account layout epsilon and will not be true if both heights are considered equivalent for layout purposes.
 Remember there can be small variations in the calculations between layout cycles due to rounding and precision even when the size has not otherwise changed.

 ## See Also